tealblend/tealblend.github.io/_posts/2016-2-16-Dataworks.md

 ##**Save and Run Your Activity**##

-> It is advisable to give a name to your activity before your proceed which can be seen on top of the page.
+> It is required to give a name to your activity before your proceed which can be seen on top of the page.

 1. Click the `NEXT` button.